 Both generators learn to map to an output that resembles a sample drawn from the target distribution $\mathcal{D}$ by minimizing an adversarial loss $\mathcal{L}_{Dis}$ \cite{goodfellow2014generative}.
 The discriminator $D_M$ tries to distinguish between synthetic and real samples and aims to maximize $\mathcal{L}_{Dis}$.
 For both modalities, the least squares approach as presented by Mao \textit{et al.} was used \cite{mao2017least}.
 To enforce an invertible mapping, a cycle-consistency loss is introduced.
 The quality of a cycled image is assessed by calculating the mean absolute error (MAE) with respect to the input image.
 For the list cycle loss, an element-wise loss is defined.
-As the lists are unordered, a one-to-one assignment for each object between two lists is required.
-This task is known as the linear sum assignment problem.
-In this work, the assignment problem was solved by a modified version of the Jonker-Volgenant algorithm \cite{jonker1988shortest,crouse2016implementing} was implemented.
+As the lists are unordered, a bijective mapping for each object between two lists is required.
+The mapping is created by formulating it as a linear sum assignment problem.
+In this work, the assignment problem was solved by a modified version of the Jonker-Volgenant algorithm \cite{jonker1988shortest,crouse2016implementing}.
 The cost associated with a pair of elements depends on both the location and the probability of its presence:

 The image width $w$ normalizes the spatial distance while the scaling factor $\lambda_{pres}$ ensures that for the comparison, object presence is of sufficient importance.
 After object assignment, the cycled list $l^{Cyc}$ is reordered such that entry $i$ matches entry $i$ of the input list.
-The matched entries are compared using the following loss function
+The matched entries are compared using the following loss function:

-with $t_p$ being the target for the scorer calculated from the locations of the objects, and $s_\phi(p)$ is the output of the score network for all patches.
+with $t_p$ being the target for the score network calculated from the locations of the objects, and $s_\phi(p)$ is the output of the score network for all patches.
 The last term serves as an additional gradient for $s_\phi$.
 During training, it is crucial that $s_\phi$ extracts the right patches early in training.
 Its importance is tuned by the scalar hyperparameter $\lambda_{loc}$.

 Due to the two modalities, different weightings for losses of the list, image cycle, and adversarial losses are required.
 The loss function of the generator can be summarized as